 Trump says Republicans ready to impose gun background checks

+WASHINGTON, United States (AFP) — US President Donald Trump said Friday that fellow Republicans will set aside resistance to restricting access to firearms by supporting background checks for people buying weapons in the wake of mass shootings in Ohio and Texas.

-The progress in efforts to curb the United States' freewheeling relationship with firearms came despite talks between Trump and the head of the fierce National Rifle Association (NRA) gun lobby, Wayne LaPierre.
+The progress in efforts to curb the United States' freewheeling relationship with firearms came despite talks between Trump and the head of the fierce NRA gun lobby, Wayne LaPierre.

 Republicans have long resisted imposing background checks on gun buyers, a measure that the powerful NRA argues would be the thin end of the wedge, leading to ever tighter restrictions on the constitutional right to carrying weapons.